 Most people know Urad through Dal Makhani.
 There are three versions here.
 One came from Nilgiris Restaurant, that iconic Indian restaurant in Sydney.
 One was given by the chef at the Oberoi in Bangalore.
 And the last one was given by a young man working at an Indian grocery.
 He recited it from memory, and it is very simple but rich in flavour.

 Browse all of the Urad recipes and our Indian recipes.
+Check out our Indian Essentials.
+Our Dal dishes are here.
 Or explore and be inspired by our easy Late Autumn recipes.

 Continue reading “Urad Tamatar Dal | Urad Dal with Tomatoes”